pcardotatgit/Umbrella_Catch_The_Flag/readme.md

 - flask
 - flask_request_params

-You can install them with the following  :
+You can install them with the following  ( Windows / Mac / Linux ) :

-	python -m pip install --upgrade pip
-	pip install -r requirements.txt
+	python -m pip install --upgrade pip  ( this command is only needed if your python version is old and if the secod command fails ) pip install -r requirements.txt

 Or you can install required modules separatly :